Flying

 “Spread my wings like a parachute I'm the albatross I swept in at the rescue”

 The speaker spreads her wings, the great curved white wings of the albatross, as a parachute to catch and save the addressee.
 The flying imagery shifts from the destructive omen of the earlier choruses to the rescue figure, with Uncle Jerry connecting it to Baudelaire's L'Albatros where the bird is 'the prince of clouds.'
-The wings represent both literal flight imagery and the transformation from ill omen to savior.
+The wings represent both literal flight imagery and the transformation from ill omen to saviour.

 “I'm still on that trapeze”